DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/FAQs.md

 ## Who teaches the class and maintains the website?

 Dan Beiting designed and teaches the course.
-He is an Assistant Professor of Pathobiology at PennVet.
-Camila Amorim (postdoc), Seble Negatu and Sheridan Littleton (PhD students) are teaching assistants for the course in 2021.
+He is an Associate Professor of Pathobiology at PennVet.
+Megha Lal (postdoc), Qianxuan She (grad student), Leena Babiker (grad student), Nikhil Joshi (Bioinformatician) are all former students who now serve as teaching assistants for the course in 2024.

 <img src="http://DIYtranscriptomics.github.io/images/instructors_2024.png" alt="Meet your instructors!">